w3c/wcag-act-rules/content/rules/bisz58/proposed.md

 ## Background

 Because a refresh with a timing of 0 is a redirect, it is exempt from this rule.
 Since this can cause rapid screen flashes it is strongly recommended to avoid this.

+This rule is closely related to [success criterion 2.2.1 Time Adjustable][sc221].
+Because this rule is stricter, `meta` elements that pass this rule satisfy 2.1.1 Time Adjustable.

 ### Bibliography